opencampus-xyz/ocid-connect-js/README.md

 ## Remark for sandbox mode

-If your OCID is signed up through sandbox mode, please log in https://id.sandbox.opencampus.xyz/ to complete the signup flow before proceeding.
+If your OCID is signed up through sandbox mode, your OCID will not be properly initialized in our system until you log in to https://id.sandbox.opencampus.xyz/.

 ## Setup